The Tall Man (2012 film): Reception

-Reviews were mixed; Rotten Tomatoes reports that 41% of 29 surveyed critics gave it a positive review; the average score was 5.24/10.
+Reviews were often mixed as; Rotten Tomatoes reports that 41% of the 29 surveyed critics gave it a positive review; the average score was however 5.24/10.
+Metacritic, which uses a weighted average, assigned the film a score of 52 out of 100, based on 8 critics, indicating "mixed or average" reviews.

 Mark Olsen of the Los Angeles Times wrote that Biel's performance was believable and the film atmospheric, but the story becomes ridiculous and nonsensical.
 Jeanette Catsoulis positively compared it to Stephen King's early work, and designated it as a New York Times Critics' Pick.
 Chris Packham of The Village Voice called the film implausible and deceptive in its narrative twists.
 Scott Tobias of The A.V.
 Club rated the film B and described the film's plot as unpredictable but unwieldy, though Biel's performance and a final plot twist save the film from the expected mediocrity of a direct-to-video release.
 Scott Weinberg of Fearnet wrote that the film's increasingly unpredictable plot twists and acting by Biel cause it to defy expectations and may encourage discussion among viewers.
 Elizabeth Kerr of The Hollywood Reporter wrote that, like Martyrs, the film had arresting imagery but a leaden narrative.